“I’d love to be more outgoing and confident, but often I just don’t feel like socializing. When I do, I get nervous and don’t know what to say.”

 If you accidentally go too far and upset someone, make a quick apology, and change the topic.
 Note that it’s not always possible to predict what topics will offend people.

-You can find more tips on how to be funny here.
+You might also like this article with more tips on how to be funny.

 This makes it clear that you’re happy to make small talk with people passing by.
 Just saying, “Hi, how’s it going?” is enough to signal that you’d like to get to know them.